grafana/grafana-infinity-datasource/docs/sources/references/global-queries.md

 ## Provision the global queries

-You can also provision the global queries in the datas ource provisioning.
+You can also provision the global queries in the data source provisioning.
 The example below provides a sample of inline CSV query provisioning:
 ```yaml
 apiVersion: 1
 datasources: